-Tim is a member of the Urban Search & Rescue Team (NETF1) and provides input as a member of the job performance requirement, awards, and accreditation committees.
-He has also worked as a paramedic preceptor.
+Tim served as a member of the Urban Search & Rescue Team (NETF1) until 2012.
+He provides input as a member of the job performance requirement, awards, and accreditation committees.
+He has also worked as a Paramedic Preceptor.

-As a battalion chief, Tim's responsibilities will include incident command, research and development, recruitment, leadership development and higher education, mutual aid agreements, and the awards committee.
+As a Battalion Chief, Tim's responsibilities include incident command, fire suppression skills training, research and development, leadership development and higher education, mutual aid agreements, and the awards committee.

 Tim's education includes a Bachelor's Degree in Liberal Arts from Doane College and an Associate's Degree in Fire Protection from the University of Nebraska-Omaha.
 He is an active member of the Nebraska Society of Fire Service Instructors and serves as the President for the Flatwater Chapter of The Fraternal Order of Leatherheads Society.
 Tim participates as a regional instructor for Firetown Training Specialist, and has provided local departments with training in Fire and EMS topics throughout Southeast Nebraska.
 Tim has taught firefighter survival at both the Les Lukert Winter Conference and the Nebraska State Fire School.
-He is an adjunct instructor for Southeast Community College-Lincoln and serves on the Advisory Committee for the Paramedic Program.
+He is an adjunct instructor for Southeast Community College-Lincoln and serves on the Advisory Committee for the Paramedic and Fire Protection Technology programs.
 In 2010, he developed and presented two courses at the Nebraska Emergency Medical Association's Winter Conference in Columbus.
-He has served as a member of the Southwest Rural Fire Protection District for the past 15 years, where he is currently an assistant chief.
+He has served as a member of the Southwest Rural Fire Protection District for the past 18 years, where he is currently an Assistant Chief and Paramedic.